ggielly/house_of_pain/README.md

 ### "Features"

-**Groundbreakingly Pointless**: We've pushed the boundaries of modern technology to create an experience with no discernible goal.
+* Groundbreakingly Pointless**: we've pushed the boundaries of modern technology to create an experience with no discernible goal.
-**Built with Rust**: Because your existential dread should be memory-safe and blazingly fast.
+* Built with Rust**: because your existential dread should be memory-safe and blazingly fast.
-**Minimalist Graphics**: Courtesy of our `pain_graphics` engine, you'll be treated to visuals that make you appreciate the sheer blackness of your monitor.
+* Minimalist Graphics**: courtesy of our `pain_graphics` engine, you'll be treated to visuals that make you appreciate the sheer blackness of your monitor.
-**Guaranteed Time Sink**: Have a deadline?
+* Guaranteed Time Sink**: have a deadline?
 A project to finish?
 Open the House of Pain and watch that productivity vanish.

 ## Building the Pain